 Aged COVID-19 patient dies; second fatality in Puducherry

-Puducherry, June 10 (PTI): An 82-year-old patient, who had co-morbidities, died of COVID-19 in the Indira Gandhi government medical college hospital here on Tuesday.
+(EDS: Adding words in intro, para II) Puducherry, June 10 (PTI): An 82-year-old patient, who had co-morbidities, has died of COVID-19 in the Indira Gandhi government medical college hospital here, an official said on Wednesday.
 The patient hailed from Villupuram in neighbouring Tamil Nadu and was hospitalised with complaints of several other ailments.
+He died on Tuesday, the official said.

 This was the second fatality due to COVID-19 in Puducherry after the first patient, who was from Chennai, died here, director of health and family welfare services S Mohan Kumar told PTI.
 The body of the patient from Villupuram was kept in the mortuary and all formalities were being followed to dispose of the body in keeping with usual norms, the official said.